 An outgoing solid arrow attached to an activity symbol indicates a transition triggered by the completion of the activity.
-The name of this implicit event need not be written, but the conditions that depend on the result of the activity or other values may be included (Fig. 31).
+The name of this implicit event need not be written, but the conditions that depend on the result of the activity or other values may be included (see Fig 31).

 Several transitions with different conditions imply a branching off of control.
 If conditions are not disjoint, then the branch is nondeterministic.
-The concurrent control is represented by multiple arrows leaving a synchronization bar, which is represented by a short thick bar with incoming and outgoing arrows.
-Joining concurrent control is expressed by multiple arrows entering the synchronization bar.
+The concurrent control is represented by multiple arrows leaving a synchronization bar, which is represented by a short thick Calculate payroll sed by sed by multi

-Fig. 2.32.
-A decision.
+Fig 32: A decision.

 An activity diagram is used mostly to show the internal state of an object, but external events may appear in them.
-An external event appears when the object is in a "waitstate," a state during which there is no internal activity by the object and the object is waitingfor some external event to occur as the result of an activity by another object (such as a user input or some other signal).
+An external event appears when the object is in a "wait state," a state during which there is no internal activity by the object and the object is waiting for some external event to occur as the result of an activity by another object (such as a user input or some other signal).
 The two states are wait state and activity state.
 More than one possible event might take the object out of the wait state; the first one that occurs triggers the transition.
 A wait state is the "normal" state.

 Activity and state diagrams express a decision when conditions (the UML calls them guard conditions) are used to indicate different possible transitions that depend on Boolean conditions of container object.
-The fig 2.32 provided for a decision is the traditional diamond shape, with one or more incoming arrows and two or more outgoing arrows, each labeled by a distinct guard condition.
-All possible outcomes should appear on one of the outgoing transitions (see Fig 2.32).
+The fig 32 provided for a decision is the traditional diamond shape, with one or more incoming arrows and two or more outgoing arrows, each labeled by a distinct guard condition.
+All possible outcomes should appear on one of the outgoing transitions (see Fig 32).

 Actions may be organized into swimlanes, each separated from neighboring swimlanes by vertical solid lines on both sides.
 Each swimlane represents responsibility for part of the overall activity and may be implemented by one or more objects.
 The relative ordering of the swimlanes has no semantic significance but might indicate some affinity.
 Each action is assigned to one swimlane.
-A transition may cross lanes; there is no significance to the routing of the transition path (see Fig 2.33).
+A transition may cross lanes; there is no significance to the routing of the transition path (see Fig 33).

-Fig. 2.33.
+Fig 33.
 Swimlanes in an activity diagram.